Nordln/indesign-html-merge/README.md

 # Indesign HTML5 Merging and Optimisation Workflow

 This repository contains a set of scripts designed to prepare and optimise HTML files exported from Adobe InDesign for single-asset web publication.
-The workflow processes raw HTML exports, merges them into a single file, and applies various optimisation techniques to reduce file size while maintaining quality.
+The workflow processes raw HTML exports, merges them into a single file, and applies various optimisation techniques to reduce file size while maintaining suitable levels of quality.

 ## Use Case